Expats Talk about Health Insurance and Healthcare in Manila

 Are common prescription medications available in Manila?

 "Yes, common prescription medications are available in Manila.
 Most pharmacies in the city carry a wide variety of medications, including those for common illnesses such as colds, flu, and allergies.
 Many pharmacies also carry medications for more serious conditions, such as diabetes, high blood pressure, and heart disease.
-In addition, many pharmacies also offer generic versions of brand-name medications, which can be more affordable for those on a budget," mentioned one expat in Manila.
+In addition, many pharmacies also offer generic versions of brand-name medications, which can be more affordable for those on a budget," commented one expat living in Manila, Philippines.

 Do you have anything more to add about local medical facilities in Manila?